massenandev/to-doCLI/README.md

-This is a to-do as a cli
+This is a to-do (shown as table) as a cli